Children, Youth and Young Adults

-During that journey they need meaningful encounters with people from different backgrounds that challenge them to question stereotypes and build relationships with those who believe differently than they do.
+Through partnerships with schools and faith communities, The Guibord Center brings children and young people together for face-to-face experiences, providing meaningful encounters with people from a variety of backgrounds.
+These interactions challenge youth to question stereotypes and build relationships with those who believe differently than they do.

 Faith at the Table

 Those are the basic ingredients for Faith At The Table, the new program offered by The Guibord Center for young adults.

 Partnerships with Educational Institutions

 An important goal of The Guibord Center is to increase opportunities for interfaith education and dialogue for elementary and secondary students.
 To that end, The Guibord Center is building strategic partnerships with local private schools in order to meet students where they are already active and have a supportive community for developing interfaith awareness.

 The journey together to develop this event was rich and joyful as we learned more about how each of our faiths approaches sacred texts, important leaders in our traditions, and the daily practices that renew and sustain our faith in God.
 Although all of the leaders had previous experience with interfaith dialogue and education, we learned new things about each faith tradition!

 A sukkah is a temporary hut constructed for use during the week-long Jewish festival of Sukkot.
 The Book of Vayikra (Leviticus)